Heavy metals include compounds such as mercury, lead, or cadmium.

-In humans, mercury has been associated with autoimmunity, yet it has not been studied in relation to diabetes.
 There is epidemiological evidence that shows associations between the autoimmune disease lupus and an oil field waste site contaminated with mercury and petroleum products (Dahlgren et al. 2007).

 In Brazil, a study found elevated autoantibody levels in gold miners (exposed to high levels of inorganic mercury), as well as in people who ate fish containing methylmercury, as compared to less exposed people (Silva et al. 2004).
 A further study from Brazil has found that gold miners not only had higher levels of autoantibodies, but also higher levels of certain inflammatory cytokines that are associated with autoimmune disease than less exposed people (see the inflammation page for more on cytokines) (Gardner et al. 2010).

 Many heavy metals, including lead, cadmium, and methylmercury, can affect the development of the immune system (Holladay 1999).
 Some additional metals, including lead and gold, have also been found to exacerbate autoimmunity in animals.
 Perhaps these contaminants contribute to a dysfunctional immune system, leading to an improper response to an infection, and resulting in autoimmune disease (Dietert et al. 2010).